 Girls Rock the Capitol (GRTC) Coordinator

 Are you interested in politics, government or advocacy?
 As the GRTC Coordinator, you will have a first-hand look at state politics and government as you support our GRTC interns in their one-on-one mentorship with local state representatives.
-We run this program at both State Houses in Montpelier and Concord, for more details, contact Nicole.
+We run this program at both State Houses in Montpelier and Concord, for more details, contact the Girl Experience Team.

 Girl Scouts Beyond Bars (GSBB) Coordinator

 Our GSBB program supports women prisoners at Shea Farm in Concord, NH have positive, healthy relationships with their daughters.
 As coordinator, you would run Girl Scout programming at Shea Farm based on our National Partnership with the Dove Foundation focusing on improving self-esteem for both the girls and women in our program.
-For more details, contact Nicole.
+For more details, contact the Girl Experience Team.

 Gold Award Support Committee Member